matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/deploy-MatrixOne-cluster.md

 To prepare the cluster environment, you need to do the following:

 - Have three VirtualBox virtual machines
-- Use Ubuntu 20.04 as the operating system (by default, it does not allow root account remote login, so you need to modify the configuration file for sshd in advance to enable remote login for root).
+- Use CentOS 7.9 as the operating system (by default, it does allow root account remote login).
 Two machines will be used for deploying Kubernetes and other dependencies for MatrixOne, while the third will act as a jump host to set up the Kubernetes cluster.

 The specific distribution of the machines is shown below: